cdk-entest/sagemaker-sdk-processing/readme.md

 ## Introduction

-[GitHub](https://github.com/entest-hai/sagemaker-sdk-processing) this show an example how to use different processsors provided by SageMaker API.
+[GitHub](https://github.com/entest-hai/sagemaker-sdk-processing) this show how to use different processsors provided by SageMaker API.

 - Base Processor
 - Script Processor